Rock al Parque: History

 The first edition of the Rock Al Parque festival was held in Bogotá, 26–29 May 1995.
 It started as a continuation of the 'Youth Music meetings' held at the city's planetarium in 1992.
 The people behind the organization were Mario Duarte, Julio Correal and Bertha Quintero.
 They initially sought to gain the support of Bogota's Institute of Culture and Tourism, to help establish the festival.
 It was held across several venues including 'La Media Torta', Simón Bolívar Park, the 'Olaya Herrera' stadium, and the 'Santa María Bullfighting' ring.
 The last venue asked for admission fees, and was excluded after 1996 to keep the festival free of charge.

 The rock music festival gradually included other genres, such as punk, reggae, ska and blues music.
 Rather than grouping genres together, the festival's organizers promoted diversity by scheduling different types of musicians to participate alongside one another.

 Nowadays the festival takes place over three days at Simon Bolivar Park and is broadcast live over public television channel Canal Capital and public radio network Radiónica.

-The sale of alcohol at Rock al Parque is prohibited, as is smoking, despite the fact that the event takes place outdoors.
 Concertgoers are not allowed entry if they are wearing belts with metallic buckles, as these can be used as weapons.
 Furthermore, all concertgoers have to go through a routine security inspection before entering the concert grounds.
 Concerts are scheduled between 1:00 p.m. and 10:00 p.m.